-An aircraft/ airplane bill of sale form is a document used for facilitating the sale of a non-commercial, civilian-owned plane.
-Also known as an aircraft purchase agreement, it serves as a means of proof that a buyer paid a specific amount of money in exchange for ownership rights to the aircraft.
-This proof is a requirement for registering the aircraft, which the buyer (new owner) will need to complete after the transaction is complete.
+An aircraft/plane bill of sale is a document used for facilitating the sale of a non-commercial, civilian-owned plane.
+It proves the buyer paid a sum of money in exchange for ownership rights to the aircraft.
+The ownership rights conveyed in a bill of sale are a requirement for registering the aircraft, which the buyer will need to complete after the transaction has been finalized.

 The following are the steps involved in selling a civilian-owned fixed-wing or rotorcraft aircraft:

 There are many variables that go into the pricing of a used aircraft.
 Similar to how the mileage on a vehicle is only one aspect of its condition, the number of flight hours a plane has doesn’t come close to painting the full picture of its value.
-Some of the factors that go into pricing a plane are:
+Some of the factors that go into pricing a plane include the following:

-- Engine hours – more engine hours, especially if the engine is close to needing its scheduled maintenance, will bring down the overall cost of the aircraft.
+- Engine hours – More engine hours, especially if the engine is close to needing its scheduled maintenance, will bring down the overall price of the aircraft.

-- Maintenance records – a well-kept airplane will almost always have records pointing to the scheduled service it has received.
+- Maintenance records – A well-kept airplane will almost always have records pointing to the scheduled services it has received.

-- Equipment/technology – older planes may have outdated tech and/or features that need updating.
+- Equipment/technology – Older planes may have outdated tech or features that need updating.
 While this isn’t always the case, planes that have had upgrades will almost always see a rise in their value.

-- Airworthiness directives – these can be thought of as “recalls” for an airplane.
+- Airworthiness directives – These can be thought of as “recalls” for an airplane.
 Although instead of being issued by the manufacturer, they are issued by the FAA.
 The directives are known issues with the safety of the plane that needs to be corrected in order to be considered airworthy.
-If a plane has any outstanding directives, this will lower the plane’s worth.
+If a plane has any outstanding directives, this will lower the plane’s value.

 For plane owners that aren’t experienced in the process of selling, it is recommended that they seek assistance from a seasoned airplane appraiser.
-According to the Aircraft Owners and Pilots Association, there are three (3) types of appraisal in varying intensity.
-Starting with the least invasive/most simple, they are1:
+According to the Aircraft Owners and Pilots Association, there are three (3) types of appraisal of varying intensity, as listed below.

-- Pricing Digest Valuation – this includes the “VREF” Aircraft value reference tool.
-This is an online tool that allows owners to enter their specific airplane manufacturer, model, year, and other factors to obtain a general “ballpark” value for their aircraft.
+- Pricing Digest Valuation – This includes the “VREF” Aircraft value reference tool, which is an online tool that allows owners to enter the airplane manufacturer, model, year, and other factors to obtain a general “ballpark” value for their aircraft.
 Cost: Free

-- Physical (in-person) Appraisal – Similar to an actual pre-purchase inspection, a physical appraisal takes into every conceivable factor into the airplane’s worth.
-This type of appraisal is suggested for those that have unique aircraft or are selling exceptionally valuable airplanes (jets, for example).
+- Physical (in-person) Appraisal – Similar to an actual pre-purchase inspection, a physical appraisal takes into account every conceivable factor relating to the airplane’s value.
+This type of appraisal is suggested for those that have unique aircraft or are selling exceptionally valuable airplanes (e.g., private jets).
 Cost: ~$2,000-3,000.

-Because there’s no generally recognized certification for brokers of aircraft, a broker should have significant experience and a promising history of selling aircraft.
-A great quote from Flying Magazine2 is:
+Because there’s no generally recognized certification for brokers of aircraft, a broker should have significant experience and an exceptional sales history.
+The following is a great quote from Flying Magazine:

 “Deciding not to work with a broker is a little like walking into a courtroom without an attorney.
 You can do it, but it isn’t necessarily wise.”

-When interviewing a potential broker, it’s important to ask them questions relating to their methods of marketing the aircraft online, what their reach is (if you could sell the plane in another country, for example), if they’ve sold planes similar to yours, their qualifications, if they have experience working with any of your favorite lawyers/escrow agents, how the broker charges, the average time length for selling an airplane, and so on.
+When interviewing a potential broker, it’s important to ask them questions relating to their methods of marketing the aircraft online, their qualifications in general, what their reach is (if you could sell the plane in another country, for example), if they’ve sold planes similar to yours, if they have experience working with any of your favorite lawyers/escrow agents, their method of accepting payment, the average time length for selling an airplane, and so on.

 If the seller is interested in selling the aircraft on their own, popular online aircraft marketplaces include: